FreeRangeLobster/Fishtank/README.md

 ##3 Installing webIO

-WEbIO Pi is a really good aproach to the internet of things, This framework allows to control, debug and use the RaspberryPI gpio from any webpage.
-Moreover, it is equiped with a set of sensor/actuator libraries and plugins that facilitates the communication with standard sensors.
+WEbIO Pi is a really good approach to the internet of things, This framework allows to control, debug and use the RaspberryPI GPIO from any webpage.
+Moreover, it is equipped with a set of sensor/actuator libraries and plugins that facilitates the communication with standard sensors.

 WEBIO framework